facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

 there are two conflicts: alphabetical lists can never start with `I` and Romans numeral lists can never start with single values of `M`, `D`, `C`, `L`, `X`, and `V`.
 This is true for both uppercase and lowercase.
 This does not affect list items in the middle of a list.

+/// note
+It should be noted that these issues exists in pretty much all implementations that support this way of including both alphabetically ordered and Roman numeral ordered lists.
+This is not an issue specific to this implementation.
+///

 In the example below, we can see that using `v` in the middle of a Roman numeral list works just fine, but if we try and start a new list with `v`, we get an alphabetically ordered list.